 London, Chelsea Barracks:- An order has been received to cast a new 22" diameter bell for the chapel at this famous army barracks.
 The bell will be supplied and hung with full fittings for swing chiming.

 Cheltenham, Gloucestershire, The Minster Church of St Mary:- An order has been placed for a new 21 cwts ring of twelve to be cast and tuned for this Minster church.
 An additional sharp 2nd bell will also be cast to provide a light octave for teaching purposes.
 The bells will be supplied to Whites of Appleton who are the chosen contractor for this project.
-(Update:- Four of the smaller bells have been cast to date..
-Casting dates on 2nd (6 bells) & 30th March (the three tenors) will complete the founding of this new ring of bells.)
+(Update:- All of the bells have now been cast and ten tuned to date.
+The three tenors were cast on 30th March.)

 Priors Marston, Warwickshire,St Leonard's Parish Church:- A new hardwood headstock will be manufactured for the 1721 Henry III Bagley treble bell of this 14 cwt ring of six It will be carved to accommodate the canons, argent and plate gudgeons.
 Maintenance work to the bearings, bearing plates, and bearing securing bolts of the 3rd & 5th bells will be carried out with the fitting of the new headstock, securing them securely to the 1721 oak bell frame.
-(Update: Manufacturing complete)
+(Update: Manufacturing complete - rehanging to follow.)